WHAT DE F* IS COSMOS-FRIENDLY?!

 1. Is a brand ethical?

-Does a brand make an effort to improve human wellbeing alongside the entire chain?
+Does a brand make an effort to improve wellbeing alongside the entire chain?
 Which of these claims are made and can be proven: fair-trade, ethical labor, women empowerment, supporting communities, animal wellbeing and/or vegan.

 3. Does a brand fights overproduction?